You are here

 Developing an integrated model

 We are designing a model to generate outputs to answer policy questions.
-This tool estimates current and explores future GHG emission scenarios and the cost-effectiveness of solutions in Scottish agriculture, regarding both farm boundaries and pre-farm emissions and wider environmental impacts.
+This tool estimates current and explores future GHG emission scenarios and the cost-effectiveness of solutions in Scottish agriculture, regarding both farm boundaries and pre-farm emissions as well as wider environmental impacts.
 The material flows included are those most important in agricultural production: feed, fertiliser and energy inputs, crop, milk, and meat outputs and GHG emissions.
 Specific wider environmental impacts are being integrated into the work, namely an exploratory representation of GHG, ammonia emissions, land use, and a proof-of-concept work on assessing the biodiversity effects of mitigation actions on farms.
 Inputs, algorithms, and outputs have close comparability with the UK GHG Inventory and with on-farm carbon calculators.

 Modelling current emissions and future emission pathways